-- Set the cakes aside to cool and begin the frosting.
+- Set the cakes aside to cool and make the frosting.

-- In a large bowl, using a hand mixer, cream together the butter, vanilla, and milk.
+- In a large bowl, use a hand mixer to cream together the butter, vanilla, and milk.
 Add the powdered sugar in a cup at a time and mix it thoroughly into the batter.

-- Hand mix the frosting on the last cup of powdered sugar.
+- Hand mix the frosting after adding the last cup of powdered sugar.

 - Once the cakes are completely cool, remove the first one from the pan, set it on a cake board, and put a thick layer of frosting on the top.

-- Place the next cake on top of the other cake, then frost the entire cake.
-Use a frosting smoother for the best looking frosting job.
+- Place the second cake on top of the first cake, then frost the entire cake.
+Use a frosting smoother for the best-looking frosting job.

-- Using your hand, press the sprinkles of your choosing up around the edge from the bottom up.
+- Using your hand, press the sprinkles of your choosing up around the edge of the cake starting at the bottom.